juxor/afaq/markdown/secI4.md

 this.
 As George Barrett argued:

-> _"Let us imagine now that the great revolt of the workers has taken place, that their direct action has made them masters of the situation.
-It is not easy to see that some man in a street that grew hungry would soon draw a list of the loaves that were needed, and take it to the bakery where the strikers were in possession?
-Is there any difficulty in supposing that the necessary amount would then be baked according to this list?
-By this time the bakers would know what carts and delivery vans were needed to send the bread out to the people, and if they let the carters and vanmen know of this, would these not do their utmost to supply the vehicles . . .
-If . . . [the bakers needed] more benches [to make bread] . . . the carpenters would supply them [and so on] . . .
-So the endless continuity goes on -- a well-balanced interdependence of parts guaranteed, because **need** is the motive force behind it all . . .
+> _"Let us imagine now that the great revolt of the workers has taken place,
+> that their direct action has made them masters of the situation.
+It is not
+> easy to see that some man in a street that grew hungry would soon draw a
+> list of the loaves that were needed, and take it to the bakery where the
+> strikers were in possession?
+Is there any difficulty in supposing that the
+> necessary amount would then be baked according to this list?
+By this time
+> the bakers would know what carts and delivery vans were needed to send the
+> bread out to the people, and if they let the carters and vanmen know of
+> this, would these not do their utmost to supply the vehicles . . .
+If . . .
+> [the bakers needed] more benches [to make bread] . . . the carpenters would
+> supply them [and so on] . . .
+So the endless continuity goes on -- a well-
+> balanced interdependence of parts guaranteed, because **need** is the motive
-In the same way that each free individual has associated with his brothers [and sisters] to produce bread, machinery, and all that is necessary for life, driven by no other force than his desire for the full enjoyment of life, so each institution is free and self-contained, and co-operates and enters into agreements with other because by so doing it extends its own possibilities.
+> force behind it all . . .
+In the same way that each free individual has
+> associated with his brothers [and sisters] to produce bread, machinery, and
+> all that is necessary for life, driven by no other force than his desire for
+> the full enjoyment of life, so each institution is free and self-contained,
+> and co-operates and enters into agreements with other because by so doing it
-There is no centralised State exploiting or dictating, but the complete structure is supported because each part is dependent on the whole . . .
-It will be a society responsive to the wants of the people; it will supply their everyday needs as quickly as it will respond to their highest aspirations.
-Its changing forms will be the passing expressions of humanity."_ [**The Anarchist Revolution**, pp. 17-19]
+> extends its own possibilities.
+There is no centralised State exploiting or
+> dictating, but the complete structure is supported because each part is
+> dependent on the whole . . .
+It will be a society responsive to the wants of
+> the people; it will supply their everyday needs as quickly as it will
+> respond to their highest aspirations.
+Its changing forms will be the passing
+> expressions of humanity."_ [ **The Anarchist Revolution** , pp. 17-19]

 To make productive decisions we need to know what others need and information in order to evaluate the alternative options available to us to satisfy that